Semitone: Meantone temperament

 In meantone systems, there are two different semitones.
 This results because of the break in the circle of fifths that occurs in the tuning system: diatonic semitones derive from a chain of five fifths that does not cross the break, and chromatic semitones come from one that does.

 The chromatic semitone is usually smaller than the diatonic.
 In the common quarter-comma meantone, tuned as a cycle of tempered fifths from E♭ to G♯, the chromatic and diatonic semitones are 76.0 and 117.1 cents wide respectively.

 Extended meantone temperaments with more than 12 notes still retain the same two semitone sizes, but there is more flexibility for the musician about whether to use an augmented unison or minor second.
 31-tone equal temperament is the most flexible of these, which makes an unbroken circle of 31 fifths, allowing the choice of semitone to be made for any pitch.

 Equal temperament

 12-tone equal temperament is a form of meantone tuning in which the diatonic and chromatic semitones are exactly the same, because its circle of fifths has no break.
 Each semitone is equal to one twelfth of an octave.
 This is a ratio of 21/12 (approximately 1.05946), or 100 cents, and is 11.7 cents narrower than the 16:15 ratio (its most common form in just intonation, discussed below).

 All diatonic intervals can be expressed as an equivalent number of semitones.
-For instance a whole tone equals two semitones.
+For instance a major sixth equals nine semitones.

 There are many approximations, rational or otherwise, to the equal-tempered semitone.
 To cite a few: